You look at your computer and wink. You wanna? Yeah, I wanna.

 It's almost there... hehehooooooo..... here comes the author copies!

 A book is born.
 Published.
 Available to the public in all its glory.

 You smile.
 Relief.

 Then the crying, er, book selling comes.
-And eventually the book grows up and many years later graduates and moves out of the house (goes out of print) but by then, you've given birth to many other books.
+And eventually the book grows up and many years later graduates and moves out of the house (goes out of print--lingers in the millions on the Amazon selling ranking) but by then, you've given birth to many other books, hopefully!

 In fact, hopefully you're like the Duggers and have a LOT of them.

 And you smile.
 Because you remember the joy of conception, the pain and work that it took to get to the point of delivery.
 You enjoyed every moment, ever good review, every reader letter letting you know what the book meant to you.
 In hindsight, it all went pretty well!
 Oh, and then you take it upon yourself to give those complaining pregnant writer's all the advice that your many published books affords you to give!